gbdev/pandocs/content/Timer_and_Divider_Registers.md

 only requested every two increments, which effectively divides the selected clock by two.
 Setting TMA to $FD would divide the clock by three, and so on.

-If a TMA write is executed at the same time as the content of TMA is transferred to TIMA as the result of a timer overflow, the old value is transferred to TIMA.
+If a TMA write is executed on the same cycle as the content of TMA is transferred to TIMA due to a timer overflow, the old value is transferred to TIMA.

 ### FF07 - TAC - Timer Control (R/W)